 Richard of Love Taste Co. and Emmy and Dickie of Emmy London are both long-term clients of Drew London (15 years and counting).
 We partner on all things creative, from brand to websites.
-Their success is something that we are passionate about (as with all of our clients!) and to be able to help them pivot through the pandemic is something that we're immensely proud of.
+As with all of our clients, their success is something that we are passionate about, so to be able to help them pivot through the pandemic is something that we’re immensely proud of.

-As the pandemic took hold, and lock-down was initiated, Emmy closed her Chelsea boutique (temporarily) and quickly set up fulfilment within her North London home, with Dickie at her side to implement various web tools to increase their presence online.
+As the pandemic took hold, and lockdown was initiated, Emmy closed her Chelsea boutique temporarily and quickly set up an online fulfillment station at her North London home, with Dickie at her side to implement various web tools to increase their presence online.

-Bronwyn repurposed her Chinese manufacturers to rapidly-produce and supply facemasks.
+Bronwyn repurposed her Chinese manufacturers to rapidly produce and supply facemasks.
 Now, as shops reopen, the Lowie team is offering customers 1-2-1 personal shopping.
-April/May recorded their best ever online sales.
+In April/May, she recorded best-ever online sales.

-Richard, of Love Taste Co., had an immediate drop of 90% in B2B sales; He rapidly pivoted to sell his smoothies D2C on Amazon and his e-commerce website.
+Richard of Love Taste Co. experienced an immediate drop of 90% in B2B sales.
+He rapidly pivoted to sell his smoothies directly to consumers on Amazon and through his e-commerce website.